Alternative electric vehicles to Tesla that qualify for Canadian EV rebates

 With up to 420 km of range, a well-designed interior with Hyundai's excellent infotainment system, and one of the best value propositions in the subcompact SUV space, the Kona Electric punches above its weight.
 It charges quickly, handles well, and Hyundai's warranty coverage is among the best in the business.

-The Preferred trim with the Trend package is where the tech shines — digital cockpit, advanced safety suite, and seamless smartphone integration.
+The Preferred trim with the Trend package is where the tech shines — digital cockpit, advanced safety suite, and smooth smartphone integration.

 Choose the Kona Electric if you want the most technology and features packed into the lowest possible price point from an established manufacturer.